StuartLittlefair/hcam-drivers/README.rst

     :target: http://www.astropy.org
     :alt: Powered by Astropy Badge

-``hcam-drivers`` provides Python tools for interfacing with the HiperCAM high-speed camera. ``hcam-drivers`` is written in Python and is based on TKinter.
+``hcam_drivers`` provides Python tools for interfacing with the HiperCAM high-speed camera. ``hcam_drivers`` is written in Python and is based on TKinter.
 It should be compatible with Python2 and Python3.

 Installation